The challenge: Too much time lost to admin

 2. Real-time intelligence on member engagement

-4. Smarter mailing list management
+3. Smarter mailing list management

 Over 13,000 contacts previously managed through Constant Contact and multiple static user groups have been consolidated into a single, preference-based system.
-Staff now run a saved filter to build each mailing list rather than juggling separate groups.
+Staff can now run a saved filter to build each mailing list rather than juggling separate groups.
 When someone’s membership tier changes, their communication preferences update automatically — no manual intervention required.

-5. Getting marketing out of inboxes and onto the platform
+4. Getting marketing out of inboxes and onto the platform

 "Just this week, there were like five little shifts in how we’re working that I’m so excited for.
 Because if you put it in my inbox, it goes there to die."

-Other areas: data, memberships, and what’s next
+Data, memberships, and what’s next

 Membership renewal workflows and the member directory are next on the roadmap, with the team already planning to explore ToucanTech’s AI automation features as they roll out.